ICOnator/ICOnator-backend/README.md

 ## Description

-We are building the most straight-forward, secure, configurable, and user-friendly open source ICO/ITO platform ever -- all driven by the community!
+We are building the most straight-forward, secure, configurable, and user-friendly open source ICO engine -- driven by the community!

 ## API documentation